 - Category set to Data documentation

 - Target version set to X M

 - % Done changed from 0 to 50

 This variable is an intermediate variable computed by the interviewing scripts and there are other more comprehensive sources for household composition and interrelationships, see especially the user guide's coverage of the egoalt file, relationship grid and relationship pointers.

 On behalf of the team, Jakob

-Updated by Vernon Hedge over 5 years ago
+Updated by Vernon Hedge about 8 years ago

 I had begun working with the c_egoalt file.
 I am adding variables according to suitability on to a subset of sibling cases there.
 When I complete this I will then try to figure out how to remove duplicates of the same individuals ("pidp"s) as the egoalt files have cases of relationships between individuals - which means individuals often appear more than once.

 The information you gave will also be useful with similar conundrums in the future.
 Thanks again, very much!
 Vernon